Canadian Surface Combatant Land-Based Testing Facility: Frequently Asked Questions

 What is the extent of the community consultations DND has undertaken?
 Will there be more community engagement?

-DND is committed to being open, honest, and transparent in its communication with the community to ensure the people of Eastern Passage understand what is being built and how it will affect them.
+DND is committed to being open, honest, and transparent in its communication with the community so the people of Eastern Passage understand what is being built and how it will affect them.

 In March 2022, the first community engagement session took place with the public.

-On October 28, 2022, a project update was completed on Trident News.
-On November 4, 2022, this was followed by a mass mail out to the local community.
+On October 28, 2022, a project update was provided on the Trident News website, which was followed by a mass mail out to the local community on November 4, 2022.

-Between November 17 and 25, 2022, the project conducted introductory phone calls with local leaders representing community groups such as hiking, birding, environment, etc. In addition, between December 12 and 16, 2022, the project offered in-person meetings with community groups.
+Between November 17 and 25, 2022, DND conducted introductory phone calls with local leaders representing community groups such as hiking, birding, environment, etc. In addition, in-person meetings with community groups were offered from December 12 to 16, 2022.

-On December 22, 2022, a project update was completed on the Trident News website.
+On December 22, 2022, a project update was provided on the Trident News website.

 Building Location